 There are also exercises you can do to help relieve the pressure on the groin area and improve flexibility and strength in the pelvis, hip, and core.
 Here are some great pain relief exercises for meralgia paresthetica.

-At least one case study found that a home exercise program consisting of pelvic/low-back mobility, stabilization, and relaxation exercises nearly resolved symptoms of meralgia paresthetica in a pregnant woman.
+At least one found that a home exercise program consisting of pelvic/low-back mobility, stabilization, and relaxation exercises nearly resolved symptoms of meralgia paresthetica in a pregnant woman.

 Medical treatment is usually only recommended if your symptoms continue for more than two to three months or you consider the pain severe.